LeaVerou/lea.verou.me/blog/2023/design-state-of-html/index.md

 At the end of the survey, respondents even get a knowledge score based on their answers, which provides immediate value and motivation which reduces survey fatigue.

-Part 2 is more freeform, and usually includes multiple-choice questions about tools and resources, freeform questions about pain points, and of course, demographics.
+<dfn id="part2">Part 2</dfn> is more freeform, and usually includes multiple-choice questions about tools and resources, freeform questions about pain points, and of course, demographics.

 One of the novel things I tried in the 2022 State of CSS survey was to [involve the community in the design process](/blog/2022/07/help-design-the-state-of-css-survey-2022/),